jjmcnelis/aviris-ng-notebooks/README.md

 *Check out [this repo](https://github.com/ornldaac/above-airborne-avirisng-python) at ORNL DAAC's GitHub page for more AVIRIS-NG examples using data from ABoVE.*

-A number of generic functions are defined in the notebooks to simplify steps previously covered.
-All functions take exactly one argument, a gdal.Dataset from an ENVI format binary image file.
+All functions take exactly one argument, a gdal raster dataset opened from an ENVI binary image file.

 ## Notebooks